MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/testing-ml/index.md

 These type of tests do normally fall into two different groups: *invariance tests* & *directional expectation tests*.
 It is not uncommon that input data might slightly change over time.
 One example could be *income distribution* in a country that is changing due to a growing middle class.
 Other examples are e.g. text data such as transactional descriptions / narratives that are changing with additional or removed keywords.
 Do also note that for these test to make sense we need an actual *trained* model.

 ### Invariance test(s)
 Real-world data might change due to various reason as we eluded to previously.
-These test aims to test how **stable** and **consistent** the ML model is to **pertubations**.
+These test aims to test how **stable** and **consistent** the ML model is to **perturbations**.
 The logic around these types of tests, can also be applied to training a model which is a form of **data augmentation**.

 Some tests that could be good to consider: